gagle/node-properties/README.md

 ```

 The line separator could also be `\r\n`.
 Line separators are only used to split the comment, that is, if you're on Linux and write a comment `line1\r\nline2`, a `\n` will be used to write these lines.

+Please, note that the ECMAScript specification does not guarantee the order of the object properties, so the module cannot guaranteee that the properties will be stored with the same order.
+This modules guarantees that if sections are enabled, the global properties will be written first.

+> ECMA-262 does not specify enumeration order.
+The de facto standard is to match insertion order, which V8 also does, but with one exception:
+> V8 gives no guarantees on the enumeration order for array indices (i.e., a property name that can be parsed as a 32-bit unsigned integer).

+<a name="stringify"></a>
+__properties.stringify(obj[, settings])__
+Does the same as [store()](#store) but does not perform any I/O access, the output is a string.
+The possible setting properties are the pretty boolean and the reviver.